10 Best Things to Do in Seward, Alaska (+ What to Know Before You Go)

 Where to Eat and Drink in Seward

-Resurrect Art Coffee House: A unique coffee shop set in a 100+ year old church, filled with local art.
+Resurrect Art Coffee House: A coffee shop inside a 100+ year old church, filled with local art.
+Worth visiting just for the space itself - and the coffee is great!

-Cafe at Miller's Landing: Located right on the waterfront at Miller's Landing, this cafe serves up really great coffee and hearty meals all day - including their freshly-caught seafood.
+Cafe at Miller's Landing: Right on the waterfront at Lowell Point - great coffee and hearty meals all day, perfect if you're spending the day out at Miller's Landing anyway.

 Summit Sips coffee shop (photo of their previous location)